Vincent440/Vincent440.github.io/README.md

 * JavaScript
 * Git & Gitlab version control systems

-I am comfortable with both back-end and front-end web development, as I have worked on both in the duration of the bootcamp.

 This page utilizes Bootstrap 4.3, HTML5, CSS3, And Media Queries to make it responsive to all viewport sizes.

 ### Check Out My Profile & Portfolio Here!